zaaraa-z/less-mess-app/README.md

 # Zara-LessMess
-"LessMess" is the initial idea of creating an app to share no-more-needed items for free, and to live simple.
+"LessMess" is the initial idea of creating an app to share no-longer-needed items for free, and to live simple.

 ## Usage
 Run the React app in local server